stratumn/agent/packages/mapexplorer-core/README.md

 // with an agent URL and a mapId builder.build({
   id: myMapId,
-  applicationUrl: myApplication
+  agentUrl: myAgentUrl,
+  process: myProcess
 }, options);

-// with a chainscript (JSON string of array of segment as POJO) builder.build({
+// with a chainscript (JSON string of array or segment as POJO) builder.build({
   chainscript: myChainscript
 }), options;